Sean-Toroghi/Statistics/README.md

-# Statistical-analysis
+# Statistics

-Statistical and inferential analysis
+Coding of statistical analysis, probbility, hypothesis testing, and regression in Python.